UnconnectedBedna/shrink-backup/README.md

 **Applications used in the script:**
 - fdisk
 - sfdisk
+- dd
 - parted
 - e2fsck
-- resize2fs
-- dd
 - truncate
 - mkfs.ext4
 - rsync
+- gidisk (sgdisk is needed if the partition table is GPT, the script will inform you)

 ## Info

 Theoretically the script should work on any device as long as root filesystem is `ext4`.
 But IMHO is best applied on ARM hardware.<br>
-`btrfs` is usable but still experimental.
-Please see section about btrfs below for more information.<br>
 Since the script uses `lsblk` to figure out where the root resides it does not matter what device it is on.<br>
 Even if you forget to disable autoexpansion on a non supported system, the backup will not fail. :)

 ### Order of operations - Image creation:
 1. Uses `lsblk` to figure out the correct disk device to back up.
 2. Reads the block sizes of the partitions.
-3. Uses `dd` to create the `boot` part of the system + a few megabytes to include the filesystem on `root`. (this _can_ be a partition)
+3. Uses `dd` to create the boot part of the system + a few megabytes to include the filesystem on root. (this _can_ be a partition)
 4. Removes and recreates the `root` partition, the size depends on options used when starting the script.
 5. Creates the `root` filesystem with the same `UUID` and `LABEL` as the system you are backing up from. (_MUST_ be `ext4`)
 6. Uses `rsync` to sync both partitions. (if more than one)

 Added space is added on top of `df` reported "used space", not the size of the partition.
-Added space is in traditional binary system, so if you want to add 1GB, add 1024.
+Added space is in MB, so if you want to add 1GB, add 1024.

 The script can be instructed to set the img size by requesting recomended minimum size from `e2fsck` by using the `-a` option.<br>
 This is not the absolute smallest size you can achieve but is the "safest" way to create a "smallest possible" img file.<br>